bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/gas-fees.md

 execution of a contract instruction consumes a fixed amount of cost.
 When a transaction has not been executed and the Gas is exhausted, the contract execution is terminated and rolled back.
 Gas can be exchanged with Ether.
-It should be noted that the price of Ethereum fluctates, but the Gas costs for executing a certain smart contract can be fixed and adjusted by setting the price of Gas.
+It should be noted that the price of Ethereum fluctuates, but the Gas costs for executing a certain smart contract can be fixed and adjusted by setting the price of Gas.